Club Tropicana

-"Club Tropicana" is a song by English pop duo Wham!, released in 1983 on Innervision Records.
+"Club Tropicana" is a single by English pop duo Wham!, released on 22 July 1983 on Innervision Records.
 It was written by members George Michael and Andrew Ridgeley.

 History

 "Club Tropicana" was written in 1981 in Ridgeley's living room, before the band or bandname had been fully established, and was the second Wham! song they came up with after the initial "Wham Rap!".
-Although only half finished at the time of recording, it became one of the three home demos hastily made on a hired porta-studio which led to their first record contract with Innervision Records.
-The initial song inspiration came from their excitement over the glamour and escapism of the then burgeoning New Romantic club scene, and George, Andrew and Shirlie's occasional visits to one such club in London, Le Beat Route.
+The initial song inspiration came from their excitement over the glamour and escapism of the then burgeoning New Romantic club scene, and Michael, Ridgeley and Shirlie Holliman's occasional visits to one such club in London, Le Beat Route.
 The song's lyrical theme was then expanded to also include the hedonism of summery Club 18-30 holidays, whilst musically fusing a Latin jazz rhythm with a groove inspired by the Gap Band's "Burn Rubber on Me".

 Synopsis

 The song was a mild departure from Wham!'s previous singles, which had all been motivated by social or political issues.
-"Club Tropicana", however, was a satire of the boom for cheap package holidays for younger, single people of a hedonistic nature.
-It was specifically seen in the UK as a swipe at the very popular Club 18-30 scheme.
+"Club Tropicana", however, was a homage to the infamous Pikes Hotel Ibiza, frequented by Freddie Mercury and the Wham! boys themselves, the video was shot at Pikes.